Montalbano Pasta Ncasciata Recipe

 Lastly, once out of the oven, add grated ricotta salata or its substitute cheese I recommended on top and serve.

-Also, you can have variations with different types of pasta, or due to the ingredients and influence of Sicilian regions, add in some nuts, anchovies, sardines, etc. But keep in mind that traditional Montalbano Pasta Ncasciata is vegetarian.
+Also, you can have variations with different types of pasta, or due to the ingredients and influence of Sicilian regions, add some nuts, anchovies, sardines, etc. But keep in mind that traditional Montalbano Pasta Ncasciata is vegetarian.

-For more Inspector Montalbano Recipes, by following the link to these articles.
+Recommended: For more Inspector Montalbano Recipes, by following the link to these articles.

-Montalbano Recipes with fish and seafood recipes are included in our article Montalbano Fish Recipes.
+Recommended: Montalbano Recipes with fish and seafood recipes are included in our article Montalbano Fish Recipes.

-Learn how to prepare Montalbano Arancini Recipe (Montalbano’s croquettes with rice)
+Recommended: Learn how to prepare Montalbano Arancini Recipe (Montalbano’s croquettes with rice)